MYElmasry/Regression/README.md

     3. Calculating the partial derivatives
     4. Updating the parameters based on the derivatives and the learning rate
     5. Repeating from 2 until the error is minimised
+## Repository Contents
+This repository contains two examples for one feature Regression and multi features Regression.